gear/gear.github.io/_posts/2016-12-15-boston-housing.md

     Successfully performed a metric calculation!

 As mentioned before, mean squared error (MSE) and mean absolute error (MAE) are both appropriate for predicting housing prices.
-MAE is robust to outlier but it is not always differentible for gradient methods.
-The advantage of MAE is the error output by this method is robust to outliers.
-However, the housing price target is the median value so it is not necessary to care much about outliers in our error function.
-Therefore, MAE is the most appropriate for predicting housing prices and analyzing the total error.
+MAE is robust to outlier but it is not always differentible for grtadient methods.
+In contrast, MSE is always differentible but it weights the high loss (outlier) heavily.
+Since Boston dataset contains many outliers, where housing price is high for some special reason, MAE is the most appropriate error evaluation.

 `fit_model` performs grid search cross validation and return the best estimator.
 [GridSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.grid_search.GridSearchCV.html) is the object provided by `scikit-learn` to search for the best paratemeters using cross-validation and then return the best estimator.
 To use `GridSearchCV`, we need to pass the `estimator`, the dictionary containing the parameter grid `param_grid`, the [scrorer callable](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.make_scorer.html) object `scoring`, and optionally the number of cross-validation fold `cv`.
+Note that when we use error metrics (MAE, MSE, etc.), we need to specify `greater_is_better = False` in `make_scorer` function.

 {% highlight python linenos %}
 from sklearn.metrics import make_scorer
 from sklearn.model_selection import GridSearchCV

-def fit_model(X, y, fold=10):
+def fit_model(X, y):
     """
     Tunes a decision tree regressor
     model using GridSearchCV on the input data X